 - a.
 Monitor incident reports at all facilities and programs to ensure accurate and appropriate reporting within the agency and to external sources (e.g., DCF, SFBHN, etc.) and to determine/identify trends or patterns related to type of incident, location, time of day, and/or day of week.
 This measure pertains to inpatient, adult and child substance abuse and mental health, in-home onsite, criminal justice, case management, and prevention programs. - b.
 Monitor medication errors, including wrong medication, wrong dose, wrong time of administration, and "missed" doses, in inpatient programs for SA & MH consumers.
-This measure pertains to CSU and Detox.
+This measure pertains to CSU and Detox - c.
+Conduct and monitor emergency drills on-time at all three locations. - d.
+Enhance the EOC/Safety Committee roles and responsibilities to include the development, implementation, and monitoring of Security Program Plan (SSP).